FRC-1721/1721-RapidReact/docs/developing/developing.rst

 You first under the pull requests tab create a new pull request, select the branch you want to make the pull request for.

-Once approved by Khan you make merge it, please squash and merge to not have fifty billion commits.
+Once approved by someone with proper clearence current Khan, Joe, and Turner you may merge it, please squash and merge to not have fifty billion commits.

 .. figure:: resources/githubMerge.png
    :width: 80%